shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/logistic-regression-model-api-resources.md

 ---
-Title : Logistic Regression Model API Resources Description : The purpose of this document is to serve as a temporary API resource for the Data Science Toolkit services that allow for the creation of
+title: Logistic Regression Model API Resources
-Logistic Regression models, Lookup tables, and Hashed Table Predictors. ms.custom : data-science
+description: This article is a temporary API resource for data science toolkit services to create logistic regression models, lookup tables, and hashed table predictors.
 ---

-# Logistic Regression Model API Resources
+# Logistic regression model API resources

 The purpose of this document is to serve as a temporary API resource for the Data Science Toolkit services that allow for the creation of Logistic Regression models, Lookup tables, and Hashed Table Predictors.

 ## Descriptor list

-**Scalar Descriptor**
+### Scalar descriptor

-**Type: **
+**Type:**

-- `"scalar_descriptor"`
+`"scalar_descriptor"`

 **Features:**